LLNL/zfp/docs/source/arrays.rst

 one generic description for all dimensionalities is provided.

-Note: In the class declarations below, the class template for the scalar type is ommitted for readability, e.g.,
+Note: In the class declarations below, the class template for the scalar type is omitted for readability, e.g.,
-:code:`class array1` is used as shorhand for :code:`template <typename Scalar> class array1`.
+:code:`class array1` is used as shorthand for :code:`template <typename Scalar> class array1`.
 Wherever the type :code:`Scalar` appears, it refers to this template argument.